 Come discover South Carolina's diverse array of distinctive shops.
 From local artisanal vinegars to crafty handmade candles, and vintage postcards to pet emporiums, these hidden gems have something for almost every hobby and taste.

 In the mountainous Upstate, check out the friendly town of Seneca.
-This “city of smiles” features a veritable trove of boutiques in the Ram Cat Alley Historic District, dating back to 1873.
+This "city of smiles" features a veritable trove of boutiques in the Ram Cat Alley Historic District, dating back to 1873.
 For an eclectic mix of new, vintage or antique furnishings and other oddities, try M. Tannery & Sons.
-The art lover in you may appreciate the unique finds in Green Springs, such as lamps made from real leaves, or the more traditional Arts Off the Alley.
-Or, capture your inner Mediterranean flair with one of The Healthy Olive’s artisanal olive oils and balsamic vinegars.
+The art lover in you may appreciate the unique finds in Green Springs, such as lamps made from real leaves.
+Capture your inner Mediterranean flair with one of The Healthy Olive's artisanal olive oils and balsamic vinegars.

-Equestrians love Aiken, a lively little town known as the “polo capital of the South."
-From horse races to Equine-inspired boutiques like Epona and Equine Divine, Aiken is a horse lover’s paradise.
-The town has something for your special feline and canine friends, too.
-Fetch a freshly baked treat at the Bone-I-Fide Bakery, or an exciting new toy from Downtown Dog.
+Equestrians love Aiken, a lively little town known as the "polo capital of the South."
+From horse races to Equine-inspired boutiques like Epona and Equine Divine, Aiken is a horse lover's paradise.
+Pick up something for your special feline and canine friends at Downtown Dog.

 For something a little different, head up to Camden to browse The Dusty Horseman, which houses hundreds of vintage post cards for collectors of all tastes.
 Not a collector?
 They have new ones, too.